Istanbul: Public transportation

+The Tünel was inaugurated on January 17, 1875, making it the second-oldest underground urban railway in the world after the London Underground which opened on January 10, 1863.
+It was originally powered by two 150 HP steam-power plants.
+Wagons were lit up with gas lamps due to the lack of electric power in that period.

 Istanbul's local public transportation system is a network of commuter rail, trams, funiculars, metro lines, buses, bus rapid transit, and ferries.
 Fares across modes are integrated, using the contactless Istanbulkart, introduced in 2009, or the older Akbil electronic ticketing device.
-Trams in Istanbul date back to 1872, when they were horse-drawn, but even the first electrified trams were decommissioned in the 1960s.
+Trams in Istanbul date back to 1872, when they were horse-drawn, but even the first electrified trams were decommissioned in the 1960s, replaced by a trolleybus system which operated until the 1980s.
 Operated by Istanbul Electricity, Tramway and Tunnels General Management (İETT), trams slowly returned to the city in the 1990s with the introduction of the Istanbul nostalgic tram and a faster modern tram line, which now carries 265,000 passengers each day.
 The Tünel opened in 1875 as the world's second-oldest subterranean rail line, after the Metropolitan Railway in London.
 It still carries passengers between Karaköy and İstiklal Avenue along a steep 573 m track; a more modern funicular between Taksim Square and Kabataş began running in 2006.

 The Istanbul Metro comprises ten lines (the M1, M2, M3, M6, M7, M9 and M11 on the European side, and the M4, M5 and M8 on the Asian side) with several other lines (M12 and M14) and extensions under construction.
 The two sides of Istanbul's metro are connected under the Bosphorus by the Marmaray Tunnel, inaugurated in 2013 as the first rail connection between Thrace and Anatolia, having 13.5 km length.
 The Marmaray tunnel together with the suburban railways lines along the Sea of Marmara, form the intercontinental commuter rail line in Istanbul, named officially B1, from Halkalı on the European side to Gebze on the Asian side.
 This rail line has 76.6 km, and the full line opened on 12 March 2019.
 Until then, buses provide transportation within and between the two-halves of the city, accommodating 2.2 million passenger trips each day.
 The Metrobus, a form of bus rapid transit, crosses the Bosphorus Bridge, with dedicated lanes leading to its termini.